mlabs-haskell/catalyst-funded-projects/Fund8/Spec-DSL/README.md

 ## Current Status

-The PSL is in an early prototype state, and a video demo will be posted soon.
+The PSL is in an early prototype state.

 Type-level transaction specification completed.